 Does it hurt to have sex?

-Painful sex could mean that the IUD has shifted, but it can also be caused by other issues such as endometriosis.
+Painful sex could mean the IUD has shifted, but it can also be caused by other issues such as endometriosis.
 It’s best to get checked out.

 Most people who have IUDs will have zero issues, and if it does move, your doctor can help you.
 Whether you’re done having kids for good or done having kids for right now, an IUD is a fantastic birth control solution for many women.
 Go on, girl!
 Live your best life!